 Born 1910 in Beechworth, he married Doris Margaret McLellan in 1935.
 In 1980 they lived in Coburg, he was a pipe fitter.
 Vernon died in 1989 and was cremated at Fawkner Cemetery.

 6.3.3.
 Grace Helen McMillan (nee Smeaton) (1912-1969)

-Born 1916 at Murchison East.
-She married Allan Blackston and lived in Melbourne.
+Born 1916 at Murchison East, she married Alan Harold Blackston (born 1913) in 1938 and lived in Melbourne.
+He was an engineer.